QTJiebin/MAD_Segmentation/README.md

 python downloader/rename_each_class.py

 # To compare the results of each model and select MAD samples:
-# You can change this code the according to your experimental setting.
 python select_MAD_samples.py

 # To convert a "***.npy" label to a visualization image: